 Yesterday I ran to the home improvement store to pick up a few things, including some supplies for girl child’s last science experiment for her class.
 She is testing her hypothesis on which type of water will make a plant grow best.
+Little did I know that we would have a wonderful discussion on what her gift is.

 Since a lot of what I was getting was for her, I smuggled her out of the house so as not to alert boy child or baby girl that we were going somewhere without them!